 A grievant may, within ten (10) days after the occurrence of the event which is the subject of the grievance, make an appointment with and discuss the matter with the appropriate principal.
 The name and contact information for the principal is located on the district website.
 Every effort will be made to resolve the grievance informally at this level.
 The principal shall conduct any necessary investigation.

-The principal shall provide a written response to the grievant within ten (10) working days after the initial discussion.
-While the grievant is encouraged to use the informal process, Level One is optional and may be bypassed by the grievant.
+The principal shall notify the grievant of the outcome of the investigation within ten (10) working days after the initial discussion.
+While the grievant is encouraged to use the informal process,

+Level One is optional and may be bypassed by the grievant.